skeenp/QGIS3-getWKT/README.md

 * 1.2 Added fix for 3.8 (Thanks imajic-unimelb https://github.com/imajic-unimelb) and support for making windows larger.
 * 1.3 Added fix to align WKT using X and M values to standard, and to provide a mechanism to control the number of decimal places exported (Thanks heidivanparys https://github.com/heidivanparys #5).
 Minor change to build scripts and move to using plugins menu rather than vector
 * 1.4 Added fix for decimal precision setting not honouring type #7.
 Also a minor update to build process and squashed a bug not allowing an export of 0 zero decimal places.
+* 1.5 Reduced default number of buttons on toolbar and allow selection of default action #9.
+Merged changes from piomar123 (https://github.com/piomar123 #10 #11) to add a copy button and to ensure window is on top

 # Future Plans
-Add option to pad string with ST_GEOMFROMTEXT/STGEOMFROMTEXT for use in PostGIS/MSSQL Spatial (Unknown ETA) Add option to force geometry demotion/promotion or to match source (Unknown ETA) Add option to copy text to clipboard and bypass text window (Unknown ETA due to limitation in the API)
+* Add option to pad string with ST_GEOMFROMTEXT/STGEOMFROMTEXT for use in PostGIS/MSSQL Spatial (Unknown ETA)
+* Add option to force geometry demotion/promotion or to match source (Unknown ETA)